Tris(dimethylamino)methane: Preparation

 Tris(dimethylamino)methane is formed in the reaction of N,N,N′,N′-Tetramethylformamidinium chloride (TMF-Cl) or bis(dimethylamino)acetonitrile with lithium dimethylamide or sodium dimethylamide with yields between 55 and 84%.

 From dimethylamine and trimethoxyborane sodium dimethylamide is formed in situ in the presence of sodium hydride which reacts with N,N,N′,N′-tetramethylformamidinium chloride in 84% yield to tris(dimethylamino)methane and with bis(dimethylamino)acetonitrile in 77% yield.

 The reaction of the dimethylformamide (DMF) dimethylacetal, HC(OCH3)2N(CH3)2, (from the DMF–dimethyl sulfate complex and sodium methoxide) with dimethylamine in the presence of the acidic catalyst 2,4,6-tri-tert-butylphenol (which is largely stable to the alkylating agent) produces tris(dimethylamino)methane.

 Tris(dimethylamino)methane is formed in good yield (83%) in the reaction of DMF with tetrakis(dimethylamino)titanium(IV).

-N,N,N′,N′,N″,N″-Hexamethylguanidinium chloride (readily obtainable by dimethylamine and N,N,N′,N′-tetramethylchloroformamidinium chloride derived from tetramethylurea and phosgene) forms tris(dimethylamino)methane in 53% yield under the exposure of the reducing agent sodium bis(2-methoxyethoxy)aluminum hydride (Red-Al).
+N,N,N′,N′,N″,N″-Hexamethylguanidinium chloride (readily obtainable by dimethylamine and N,N,N′,N′-tetramethylchloroformamidinium chloride derived from tetramethylurea and phosgene) forms tris(dimethylamino)methane in 53% yield under the exposure of the reducing agent sodium bis(2-methoxyethoxy)aluminium hydride (Red-Al).

 Sodium hydride and trimethyl borate reduce N,N,N′,N′,N″,N″-hexamethylguanidinium chloride in 80% yield to tris(dimethylamino)methane.

 Properties

 Tris(dimethylamino)methane is a clear, colorless or pale yellow liquid with a strong ammoniacal odor.
 The compound is freely miscible with many non-polar aprotic and water-free solvents.
-However, when heated tris(dimethylamino)methane reacts with protic solvents (such as water or alcohols) but also with weak CH-azide substances, such as acetone or acetonitrile.
+However, when heated tris(dimethylamino)methane reacts with protic solvents (such as water or alcohols) but also with weak CH-acidic substances, such as acetone or acetonitrile.

 Upon heating to 150–190 °C decomposition occurs with the formation of tetrakis(dimethylamino)ethene, a strong electron donor.